 - Paypal: Canada, Europe (most countries), US and UK

 You can check here to see the accepted payment methods for your specific country.
+Although we noticed that the information on supported payment methods is slightly different from the information on their other page.

 The Exchange also has its own Coinbase Card– a Visa-based debit card allowing customers to make purchases online and in-store using cryptocurrencies.
 However it is currently only available to UK and European customers.